Skip to main content

 "Six Ages: Ride like the Wind" is a storybook strategy game, set in the ancient world of Glorantha.
 As the leader of a clan, players will navigate hundreds of small encounters and make decisions that drive the story forward, building a legacy for their clan over multiple generations.
 With deep simulation systems, multiple difficulty levels, and a limit on reloading for Iron Willed players, this game offers a challenging and immersive experience.

-• Rich world-building and lore that immerses players in the setting.
+• Great lore and storytelling that immerses players in a rich, mythological world.

 • story